24 Mar 2025

 It features a design reminiscent of Notion but with a playful touch that’s popular in apps like Evernote.
 Although Capacities doesn’t have dedicated task management or calendar integration, it offers powerful note-taking capabilities that set it apart.

-Here are some reasons to consider Capacities:
+Here's some of the many reasons to consider Capacities:

 The organizational structure in Capacities differs significantly from Evernote.
 In Evernote, everything you create is a note organized into notebooks and folders.